-The former Bradley Brave went to four All-Star Games with Chicago, and he averaged 20.5 Points per Game playing in the Windy City.
+The former Bradley Brave played in four All-Star Games with Chicago and averaged 20.5 Points per game in the Windy City.

 Walker entered the Naismith Basketball Hall of Fame in 2012.